CityTrees: History and development

 The developers of CityTrees, German company Green City Solutions, previously created the first vertical moss farm in Bestensee, Berlin.

 The first CityTree was constructed in Jena, Germany in late 2014.
 CityTrees have since been installed in Amsterdam, Berlin, Bern, Brussels, Budapest, Cork, Glasgow, London, Oslo, Paris, and Skopje.
 Outside of Europe, these structures are also present in Hong Kong.

 The operations director for Cork City, Council David Joyce, said that the CityTrees "are not there to replace a tree", because they perform a different function.
 Where a tree "takes in carbon dioxide and releases oxygen", the CityTrees "take in particulate matter — dust — from diesel engines, from burning fossil fuels, and it captures that dust and eats the dust so it takes 80% of that dust out of the air."
 Cork City Council were planning to plant 1 million trees from 2021 to 2028, but this was postponed following a lack of funding.

 Although it has been reported that one CityTree is equivalent to about 275 real trees, Green City Solutions' marketer Simon Dierks told Cork newsletter Tripe + Drisheen that this figure is "four or five years old", "not true", and "not a smart thing to say".
 Dierks restated the company's commitment to planting real trees, and cited the shadowing effects and ability to serve as a home for animals as things that real trees can do, that CityTrees cannot.

-A newer version of the CityTree was unveiled at the Bikini Berlin shopping centre in 2020.
+A newer version of the CityTree was unveiled at the Bikini-Haus shopping centre in 2020.
 The new version had been researched from 2018 to 2020 with an €2 million grant from the EU.
 Simon Dierks told Tripe + Drisheen Green City Solutions are working on replacing the earlier iterations of the CityTree with the more recent model.